 A few years later, the club obtained a small meeting room located on the Santa Monica Pier.
 The popular boats of the day were Snipes and Six Meters.
 These were launched by crane at the end of the pier.
 By the late 1930s, SCCYC had joined the Southern California Yachting Association and sponsored the first Pacific Coast Championship Regatta in Santa Monica Bay.
 In 1961, SCCYC assisted in establishing the Association of Santa Monica Bay Yacht Clubs to promote and coordinate yachting activities in the bay area.

 The South Coast Corinthian Yacht Club Burgee eventually found a permanent berth in the sheltered waters of Marina Del Rey.
 In 1966, the Board of Directors commissioned the construction of SCCYC’s first Club House on Mindanao Way.
 The Corinthian Club House has become a part of the the thriving marina environment.
-Over the past few decade, SCCYC experienced several changes, but the Club has since moved back to it’s original facility overlooking “G” Basin.
+Over the past few decade, SCCYC experienced several changes, for a while, the Club moved back to its original facility overlooking “G” Basin but the redevelopment of the Marina took the club to a temporary location on fisherman’s village while the current facility was being built on Bali way, still overlooking “G”basin.

 Membership in SCCYC is generally open to those who have a demonstrated interest in participating and promoting the development and enjoyment of yachting in all its aspects, including racing, cruising and social activities.
 While boat owners are welcomed to enjoy the many benefits to membership, non-boat owners will find friendly skippers to sail with, as well as an active social scene to share the joys of boating in Santa Monica Bay and beyond.
 The fact that we are a member-run volunteer club means that anyone can make a difference and everyone does.

 Membership applications require three sponsoring members in good standing and an application fee of $120.
-Dues are quite reasonable at $58/month.
+Dues are quite reasonable at $66/month ($200/quarter).
 And we make it easy with Auto-pay.
 No need to worry about invoices or mailing checks.
 It’s just like a utility or your public radio subscription.

 We look forward to welcoming you aboard!